Derek Dougan: Wolverhampton Wanderers

 Exeter City, Liverpool, and Norwich City to reach the League Cup final.
 They beat Manchester City 2–1 in the final to secure the club's first trophy in 14 years.
-Dougan struggled with back injuries in the 1974–75 campaign, and after being limited to just six appearances throughout the season he announced his retirement in 1975.
+Dougan struggled with back injuries in the 1974–75 campaign.
+After being limited to just six appearances throughout the season, he announced his retirement in 1975.
 He was granted a testimonial game against a Don Revie International XI in October 1975, which ended in a 0–0 draw.

 Kettering Town

 Dougan was appointed player-manager at Southern League Premier Division side Kettering Town in 1975, and immediately set on former Wolves teammate Brian Thompson as his assistant.
 Goalkeeper Gordon Livsey remembered Dougan as a great motivator, but tactically limited.
 Dougan negotiated a four-figure shirt sponsorship with Kettering Tyres, which was the first such deal in England.
 After its use in the Southern League Premier Division match against Bath City on 24 January 1976 the FA demanded that the club remove the sponsor's logo threatening a fine of £1000, and were not impressed when Dougan initially attempted to circumvent the FA's demands by shortening the branding 'Kettering Tyres' to simply 'Kettering T'.
 The logo was removed, though in June 1977 the FA decreed that a 2.5 square inch logo would be permitted in the future provided it was not "detrimental to the image of the game".
 He led the "Poppies" to a third-place league finish and the Third Round of the FA Cup in 1976–77.
 He helped to improve the career prospects of many of his players, particularly Billy Kellock, who went on to play over 250 games in the Football League after leaving Kettering in 1979.
 Dougan left the club after chairman John Nash resigned in June 1977.